robric/wiki-contrail-controller/Simple-Gateway.md

           }
 }

-Now once the vgw is mentioned in role defination, it will expect below mentioned configuration in testbed file to configure virtual gateway.

 **Definition for the Key used**

 **vgw<number>**: This is the interface name is going to get configured on the server.